JonGerhardson/axon-fusus-analysis-tools/flock/Readme.md

 Webscraper that uses bs4 to download a list of flock transparency portals.

-To run, download the contents of this folder, and make suree you have all python depencies installesd by opening a ternminal and running
+To run, download the contents of this folder, and make sure you have all python depencies installesd by opening a ternminal and running

 ```
 pip install requests beautifulsoup4 lxml